Discover Iceland's Midnight Sun

 Day 7 Heading North

-Sæluhús Studio Apartments, Hotel Edda Akureyri or similar Breakfast & dinner
+Sæluhús Studio Apartments or similar Breakfast & dinner

-Full Day ItineraryToday's journey follows a little off-the-beaten-path around the Vatnsnes peninsula.
-Pass through the fishing village of Hvammstangi, also called the seal capital of Iceland.
-A gravel road takes us around the peninsula to Hvítserkur, a highlight on the region's east coast; a mass of igneous rock, about 50 ft high, situated on the seashore and home to fulmars and gulls.
-Legend has it that Hvítserkur is a petrified troll that intended to stone a nearby cloister, but dawn arrived before he could succeed.
+Full Day ItineraryToday’s journey takes you slightly off the beaten path around the Vatnsnes Peninsula.
+Pass through the fishing village of Hvammstangi, often called the seal capital of Iceland.
+A gravel road leads around the peninsula to Hvítserkur, a striking sea stack of igneous rock rising about 50 feet from the shoreline.
+Standing just offshore, it serves as a nesting site for fulmars and gulls.
+According to local legend, Hvítserkur is a troll who was turned to stone by the morning sun while attempting to hurl a rock at a nearby monastery.

-Today, see spectacular fjord landscapes while traveling to Siglufjörður, Iceland’s northernmost town known as the herring capital of the North Atlantic, located on the mountainous Tröllaskagi Peninsula.
-On the way, pass small fishing villages and stop at a deserted valley that even most Icelanders have not seen.
+In the afternoon, travel through spectacular fjord landscapes en route to Siglufjörður, Iceland’s northernmost town and the herring capital of the North Atlantic, located on the mountainous Tröllaskagi Peninsula.
+Along the way, pass small fishing villages and stop at a deserted valley that even many Icelanders rarely see.
+Visit the Herring Era Museum in Siglufjörður, Iceland’s largest maritime museum and the only museum in the country to have won the European Museum Award.
+Be sure to sample the local herring, paired with Brennivín, Icelandic schnapps, for a true taste of the region.

 Day 9 Geological Wonders and Nature Baths